 We welcome applications from Registered Nurses with or without Critical Care experience, and from Registered Nurses both in the UK and across the world.

 What can we offer you?

-- Orientation and continuous practice development support through a critical care foundation programme.
-Twelve local study days and nationally recognised competencies: Steps Framework for Adult Critical Care Nurses
+• Orientation and Continuous Professional Development, through a Critical Care Foundation Programme, delivered by a dedicated Practice Development Team: Supernumerary period, twelve local study days and nationally recognised competencies: Steps Competency Framework for Adult Critical Care Nurses

-- East of England critical care course at degree & masters level, accredited by University of East Anglia
+• East of England Critical Care Course at Level 6 and Level 7, accredited by the University of East Anglia

 The learning opportunities seem endless – from regular study days and involvement in research, to opportunities for further academic study.
 If you are looking for a challenge and the chance to to learn new skills with a supportive, like minded and fun team then please come and join us!